srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/README.md

 it with zero fuzz.
 Never repair a patch hunk by hand.
 If a later patch is made redundant, remove it from the queue rather than stacking a corrective patch over it.

+`create-patched-kernel.sh` passes `--fuzz=0` for files below this package's `FILESDIR`.
+A successful helper run is therefore also a zero-fuzz assertion for our patches, without imposing that policy on Gentoo genpatches or imported vendor archives which the ebuild may also pass through `eapply`.

 ## Prepared source helper